VinF/practical_sessions_RL/README.md

 This repository contains several jupyter notebooks for an hands-on introduction to RL.

-### Option 1: Setup using virtualenv
+### Option 1: Setup using virtual environment

-To get everything ready for the practicals using virtualenv, follow these commands:
+To get everything ready for the practicals using a virtual environment, follow these commands:

 Clone the repository onto your laptop:
 ```